ChatLingual/docs/webform/README.md

               // optionally, a set of functions that fire at different points during
               // the lifecycle of a form submission
               hooks: { ... },
-              // the function that returns customer information
+              // function that returns customer information when called
               customer: () => { ... },
-              // the function that returns conversation information
+              // function that returns conversation information when called
               conversation: () => { ... },
-              // the function that returns email information
+              // function that returns email information when called
               email: () => { ... },
             }
           }